PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 If you wish to include the modifications you have made to all the files already tracked by git but do not wish to add untracked files you can simply use the `-a` option.
 Think about signing off your commits when you contribute to public repos with `-s`.

+#### :pushpin: Tasks:

-You can now simply commit this file, and try to find a [good commit message](https://cbea.ms/git-commit/) that you will want to read.
+Simply commit this file, and try to find a [good commit message](https://cbea.ms/git-commit/) that you will want to read, an easy way to do that is following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Check the commits